opendocsg/slw-judgments-backfill/2016_SGHC_266/report.md

 on a quotation she had obtained.
 I am not persuaded that she cannot enlist the aid of a full-time domestic help.
 As discussed in the context of pre-trial expenses, the Defendant had agreed that the Plaintiff should be entitled to claim expenses for a full-time domestic help after she is discharged from hospital.

 154    However, neither side provided the court with evidence of an estimate of how much a full-time help would cost.
 Instead, the Defendant mentioned in its written submission, at paras 184 and 185, the case of _AOD (a minor suing by his litigation representative) v AOE_ [2014] SGHCR 21 (“ _AOD v AOE_ ”) to present the cost of a foreign full-time domestic help.
 Such was the state of the evidence before me.
 In that case, the salary was $480 per month and the maid levy was $83.85 per month.
-The court allowed $80 per month for the cost of the maid’s food, medical bills and lodging by referring to _Kwok Seng Fatt Jeremy v Choy Chee Hau_ [2003] SGHC 308 at [15].
+The court allowed $80 per month for the cost of the maid’s food, medical bills and lodging by referring to _Kwok Seng Fatt Jeremy v Choy Chee Hau_ <span class="citation">[2003] SGHC 308</span> at [15].
 The court also accepted the plaintiff’s claim for contract renewal fee of $300 once in two years, return airfare of $300 which appeared to be for every two years and insurance premium of $321 which also appeared to be for every two years.

 155    The court there also accepted that 30 days respite should be allowed so as to avoid burnout for the domestic help and for this, nursing care had to be provided.
 This was accepted by both sides in that case.
 However, as no evidence or submission was made for this aspect in the present case before me, I will disregard it.